 As she stomps, gesticulates, and cusses, practically every other word out of her mouth is the "F" word.
 It is apparent that whoever she is talking to, she wishes dead, and in the worst way!
 This torture goes on for about five minutes, but seems more like an hour.

-Mad Dog Woman (unintentionally) provided entertainment to more than a few shoppers that day; what was a relief when she finally left.
+Mad Dog Woman (unintentionally) provided entertainment for more than a few shoppers that day; what a relief when she finally left.
 As the old song goes, "silence is golden."

 The Dangers of Texting While Driving

 Texting While Driving?
 Don't Even Think About It!

 Caught on Tape!
 Truck Drivers Texting While Driving!